2021 Serbian local elections: Mionica

+The election in Mionica was held due to the expiry of the term of the previous assembly elected in 2017.

-The Serbian Progressive Party together with the Party of United Pensioners of Serbia submitted their common list on 2 September, while the Alliance 90/Greens of Serbia submitted their ballot on 24 September and the National Democratic Alternative on 28 September.
-The Socialist Party of Serbia decided to cooperate with the far-right Serbian Radical Party to form a common list which was submitted on 29 September.
-Besides these lists, the Healthy Serbia and two civic groups "Free Citizens of Mionica" and "Democracy on the old place" participated in the local election.
-During the election campaign, environmental protection minister Irena Vujović and minister Momirović were spotted in Mionica.
+Together with PUPS, SNS submitted their common list on 2 September, while the Alliance 90/Greens of Serbia party submitted their ballot on 24 September and the NADA on 28 September.
+SPS decided to cooperate with the Serbian Radical Party (SRS) to form a common list which was submitted on 29 September.
+Besides these lists, ZS and two civic groups, the "Free Citizens of Mionica" and "Democracy on the old place", participated in the local election.
+During the election campaign, environmental protection minister Irena Vujović and Momirović were spotted in Mionica.

 In the Municipality of Mionica, there were 10,989 eligible citizens to vote in the local election.
 The local Election Commission reported that the turnout was 69%.
-The list headed by the Serbian Progressive Party won 31 seats and followed by them, the list headed by the Socialist Party of Serbia won 4 seats, while the "Free Citizens of Mionica" and National Democratic Alternative won 2 seats respectively.
+The list headed by SNS won 31 seats and followed by them, the list headed by the SPS won 4 seats, while the "Free Citizens of Mionica" and NADA won 2 seats respectively.

+Incumbent mayor Boban Janković of the Progressives was confirmed for another term in office after the election.